What do they say at the beginning and end of AA meetings?

 Amen.

 Next, the leader will ask if there are any newcomers.
 The newcomers are given an opportunity to introduce themselves, and in some cases, all members partake in introductions.
 This is not a time to share a long story, but to tell the group your name.
-It is not required, but the individuals may identify themselves as an addict if they so choose.
+It is not required, but the individuals may identify themselves as addicts if they so choose.
 In some instances, the members also share their sobriety date.

 As the last element before beginning the meeting topic, a “How It Works” reading may be recited.